Site Overlay

 You can download the Supports Brokerage Agencies dataset using HealthProviders DB Export.

-A Supports Broker helps ensure the individual’s needs and wants are met by assisting with tasks such as staff recruitment, training, and managing service budgets, while coordinating with case managers and other support services.
+A Supports Broker helps ensure the individual’s needs and wants are met by assisting with tasks such as staff recruitment and training, and by managing service budgets, while coordinating with case managers and other support services.

 Facilitate Self-Direction: They empower individuals to manage their own care and services by guiding them on how to utilize their budget and direct their support.